Do you know what’s worse than an abandoned cart? Not knowing why it happened!

 Then, go to the 'Test Events' tab, copy the test code, and paste it into the FunnelKit Funnel Builder settings.

-Enable the purchase event logs to test if the server-side events are working perfectly, and enable the purchase event logs.
+Enable the purchase event logs to test whether the server-side events are working properly.

 Now, go to your website to add products to the cart or start the checkout process.